Which Language Should I Learn?

-If you find yourself torn between two or three languages, the best course of action is to take the time to listen to each of the languages, and perhaps even do some preliminary speaking and writing exercises to see if something clicks.
+If you find yourself torn between two or three languages, don’t worry.
+The best course of action is to take the time to listen to each of the languages.
+Perhaps even do some preliminary speaking and writing exercises to see if something clicks.

-If you’re still having trouble deciding, flip a coin – and pay special attention to your gut reaction to the results.
+Still having trouble deciding?
+An old trick is to just flip a coin – and pay special attention to your gut reaction to the results.
 If you feel a pang of disappointment, that’s probably a sign that the language that won the coin toss is not the right one for you.
-If you feel a rush of elation at the coin toss, however, take that as a sign that this particular language is the one you’ve been looking for.
+And if you feel a rush of elation at the coin toss, however, take that as a sign that this particular language is the one you’ve been looking for.

 The decision to learn a new language should never be made lightly.
 But you should also keep in mind that it’s a decision that’s 100 percent reversible.
 If you’ve been studying a specific language for several months and find yourself dreading study sessions, that may be a sign you didn’t quite hit on your own personal linguistic sweet spot when you decided which language to learn.